TheRepeat/SRPG-Studio/UI Alternatives/Split Saving/$README.txt

 3/19/26: v2.0: "The Responsive Update"
  * Support for all screen sizes
- * Bugfix for battle saves saving in the wrong slot
+ * Bugfix for battle saves saving in the wrong slot 4/2/26: v2.1: crash fix for users that do not have a Top Frame image set for the save or load screens, and added config options to change the Top Frame's behavior